austindflatt/to-do/README.md

 # 📝 JavaScript To Do List

-A JavaScript to do app.
+A JavaScript to do list maker.

 ![todo](https://raw.githubusercontent.com/austindflatt/to-do/main/todo.png)